 Modules of theory are followed by clinical placements.
 Experienced lecturers and practitioners will facilitate your learning in a friendly and supportive environment where you attend lectures, workshops and tutorials in our state-of-the-art facilities in the UCD Health Sciences Centre.
 Clinical placements will help you to develop the required clinical competencies.
 Modules include:

 Second & Third Year

-Assessment is through a combination of end-of-semester exams and continuous assessment, including assessment of performance on clinical placements.
+Assessment is through a combination of end-of-trimester exams and continuous assessment, including assessment of performance on clinical placements.

 Completing this degree programme qualifies you as a Registered General Nurse (RGN).
 You can work in acute and chronic care in a variety of medical and surgical settings.
 There are also career prospects for nurses to work in education, research or management, as well as excellent opportunities to build on your experience through work abroad.

 In addition, you can pursue further specialist studies in nursing at higher diploma, graduate diploma, master's and doctoral level.

 In your second year of the programme, you have the opportunity to spend a semester abroad as part of an Erasmus exchange with one of our established Erasmus partner universities.